 - Fork a continuous integration environment that uses PostgreSQL

 - Migrate the data over and over again every night, from your current production RDBMS

 - As soon as the CI is all green using PostgreSQL, schedule the D-day

 - Migrate without any unpleasant suprises… and enjoy!

 This method makes it possible to break down a huge migration effort into smaller chunks, and also to pause and resume the project if need be.
 It also ensures that your migration process is well understood and handled by your team, drastically limiting the number of surprises you may otherwise encounter on migration D-day.

 The the third step above is the migration of the data, and this isn’t always as easy to implement as it should be, and that’s why the pgloader open source project exists: it implements fully automated database migrations!

-For your developers to be ready when it comes to making the most out of PostgreSQL, consider reading Mastering PostgreSQL in Application Development which comes with an Enterprise Edition that allows a team of up to 50 developers to share this great resource.
+For your developers to be ready when it comes to making the most out of PostgreSQL, consider reading The Art of PostgreSQL which comes with an Enterprise Edition that allows a team of up to 50 developers to share this great resource.